Mailaender/MonoDevelop.StyleCop/README.md

 MonoDevelop.StyleCop is an addin for MonoDevelop.

-It integrates the source code analyzer [StyleCop](http://stylecop.codeplex.com/) into MonoDevelop.
+It integrates the source code analyzer [StyleCop](http://stylecop.codeplex.com/) into MonoDevelop 3.0.3 and above.

 Installation
 -----------